opensafely/documentation/docs/getting-started/tutorial/creating-an-opensafely-project/index.md

+## Introduction

+OpenSAFELY is designed to allow you to do your analytic work on your own computer, without ever having to access the real, sensitive, patient-level data.

 This tutorial will walk you through the minimum steps needed to run an OpenSAFELY-compliant study against "dummy" (randomly-generated) patient data.
 We ask all potential collaborators to successfully complete this tutorial,